Local Value Added in Latin America

 Training on location

-Local consultants train CSR managers.
-They accompany enterprises in implementing a sustainability management system and guide them step by step towards certification.
+Local consultants train sustainability managers.
+They accompany the companies in implementing a sustainability management system and guide them step by step towards certification.

 Ensuring quality & networking